AlinaB1999/Alina-Butt.github.io/index.md

 [Preprocessing ]
 <br>
-Using Feature Scaling and One Hot Encoding to preprocess Data to be used in Machine Learning Model.
+Using Feature Scaling and One Hot Encoding to preprocess Data to be used in Machine Learning Model. <br>
 <a href="https://colab.research.google.com/github/Alinabutt/Alinabutt.github.io/blob/main/Project_1.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ---